AFL Challenge

 AFL Challenge is a sports game for the PlayStation Portable, based on the AFL.
 The game was developed by Australian games developer Wicked Witch Software, and was published by Tru Blu Entertainment and Sony Computer Entertainment.
-The games fixture is based on the 2009 AFL season and features all official AFL teams and a pre-determined best 22 players for each team, whose positions cannot be changed.
+The games fixture is based on the 2009 AFL season and features all official AFL teams and a predetermined best 22 players for each team, whose positions cannot be changed.

 Gameplay

 AFL Challenge allows players to play through the entire season, through to the Grand Final.
 It features a team management system where players can be trained up in skills such as kicking, tackling and running.
 Sony states that this will allow strategic choices to be made as the player goes through the season by training up key players.

 The game also features a quick match mode, available from the main menu as well as the season mode.
 Multiple camera angles are available to choose from both in the options menu and while playing the game.
 Camera angles range from close behind the player to wide zooms showing most of the stadium.
 Each player is fully animated, demonstrating if they are successful or not, kicking, sprinting, tackling, hand balling or marking.